sean-hill/aws-puppeteer-lambda/README.md

   await browser.close()

   // Cleanup the TMP folder after each execution otherwise Chromium's
-  // garbage will cause the Lambda container to run out of space await cleanup()
+  // garbage will cause the Lambda container to run out of space. await cleanup()
 })()
 ```